 Graduate, Professional and School of Professional Advancement Students are required to complete one test prior to the start of classes and then one test per month.
 For return to campus testing, you shoul have received an email when it is your time to schedule a test.
 You do not need to call or email to schedule testing until you've received a notification email.

 The TSSW community will access the Downtown Testing Center located next to the exit of Tulane Hospital's La Salle Garage exit at 226 South Villere Street, New Orleans 70112.
 Do not visit this location if you do not have an appointment.
 The center will only administer tests to individuals with appointments.
 Please remember to arrive on time while wearing a mask and have your Splash ID card or number readily availble.
 If you do not have your Splash ID card, you will need to have a picture ID for verification of identity.
 If you feel sick or are experiencing any COVID-19 symptoms, please do not come for your test and contact your healthcare provider immediately.

-Throughout the Fall semester, the University is providing free COVID-19 tests for students living on and off campus, as well as faculty, staff, and other employees and contract workers.
+Throughout the semester, the University is providing free COVID-19 tests for students living on and off campus, as well as faculty, staff, and other employees and contract workers.

 Mandatory testing will take place monthly and will proceed as follows:

 - You will receive an email from Campus Health (email@example.com) with a QR code and information on how to select a testing time.